Electromagnetic radiation and health: Low-level exposure

 The World Health Organization (WHO) began a research effort in 1996 to study the health effects from the ever-increasing exposure of people to a diverse range of EMR sources.
-In 2011, the WHO/International Agency for Research on Cancer (IARC) has classified radiofrequency electromagnetic fields as possibly carcinogenic to humans (Group 2B), based on an increased risk for glioma, a malignant type of brain cancer, associated with wireless phone use.
+In 2011, the WHO/International Agency for Research on Cancer (IARC) classified radio frequency electromagnetic fields as possibly carcinogenic to humans (Group 2B), based on an increased risk for glioma and acoustic neuroma associated with wireless phone use.
+The group responsible for the classification did not quantify the risk.
+Furthermore, group 2B only indicates a credible association between disease and exposure but does not rule out confounding effects with reasonable confidence.
+A causal relationship has yet to be established.

 Epidemiological studies look for statistical correlations between EM exposure in the field and specific health effects.
 As of 2019, much of the current work is focused on the study of EM fields in relation to cancer.
 There are publications which support the existence of complex biological and neurological effects of weaker non-thermal electromagnetic fields (see Bioelectromagnetics), including weak ELF electromagnetic fields and modulated RF and microwave fields.

 Effects by frequency

-While the most acute exposures to harmful levels of electromagnetic radiation are immediately realized as burns, the health effects due to chronic or occupational exposure may not manifest effects for months or years.
+While the most acute exposures to harmful levels of electromagnetic radiation are immediately realized as burns, the health effects due to chronic or occupational exposure may not manifest for months or years.